wemsteral/CV/README.md

 - Contentful CMS
 - Storybook

 In this assignment I was required to work on an internal Financial Services App.
 Having had a small amount of React experience previously, I moved onto this project to act as a React developer, despite most of my experience being with another language and platform.
 Day to day I was tasked with implementing new features, writing tests, fixing bugs and updating the design system.
 Due to my prior experience, I was personally tasked with creating a mobile proof-of-concept in which I ported over a feature of the existing app to a native iOS version.
-This POC is now integrated with the wider 'Alpha' iOS repository.
+This POC is now integrated with the wider project's iOS repository.
 My team and I are looking to take this into development.

 _iOS developer (November 2019 - June 2020):_
 This assignment was for a major retail bank.
 Technologies used: